 TBI in Children and Adolescents: Recognizing and Treating Cognitive-Communicative Behaviors That Affect Learning

-Children with traumatic brain injury (TBI) and their families face serious challenges that stem from cognitive-communicative problems affecting classroom learning, behavior, and community participation.
-Learn how to adapt the curriculum, based on recognition of underlying processes that lead to certain behaviors, in order to maximize the performance of children with TBI aged 5–18 with this web workshop.
+Children with traumatic brain injury (TBI) and their families face serious challenges that stem from cognitive-communicative problems, which affect classroom learning, behavior, and community participation.
+Learn how to adapt the curriculum – based on recognition of underlying processes that lead to certain behaviors – to maximize the performance of children ages 5–18 who have suffered a TBI.

 You will be able to: